LightAndLight/snake-wrangling-talk/slides/motivation.md

 Language tooling for Python

 <div class="notes">
-I was doing pure Python at my old job, and many people in data61 use python, so we decided on that as our first target.

-Actually, I think it was a toss up between Javascript and Python so Tony and I played a game of table tennis, and Tony won, so we did Python.
+We chose Python.
+It was a toss up between Javascript and Python, but Tony beat me in table tennis so we started with Python.
 </div>